 * Japanese military technology was a mixed bag, with a few superlative weapons but many that were inadequate.
 The Ki-46 is clearly among the superlatives, and its qualities were clearly appreciated by the USAAF when the aircraft was evaluated after the war.
 At least one, a Ki-46-III, has survived and is on static display in the UK.
 None remain in flight condition, which is a pity.

 Incidentally, the suffixes "Ko", "Otsu", and "Hei" mean "first series", "second series", and "third series" respectively.
-They are sometimes simply translated as "A", "B", and "C".
+They are derived from the Japanese time and date system, and are sometimes simply translated as "A", "B", and "C".
 The Ki-46 is also most famously known by its Allied codename, "Dinah", but that name may have been applied mostly in hindsight.
 The codename scheme didn't come into widespread use until fairly late in the war, and apparently it was never completely universal during the conflict.
 The codename system applied to all Axis aircraft, but it appears that it only stuck with the Japanese.
 I tend to downplay use of the codenames nowdays, simply mentioning that they exist and leaving it at that.

 * Sources include: